 There have been a number of recent publications correlating saccadic parameters such as latency, velocity and error rate with numerical indicators of HD progression (UHDRS score, or as a function of CAG repeat length x Age).
 The Track-HD oculomotor test battery incorporates the effective components of these studies.
+The battery also includes a test of visual acuity as this may be an important factor in visual dysfunction.
 Ali et al. (2006) reported a significant increase in mean saccadic latency for a reflexive task, and upon further analysis showed a significant increase in the proportion of early saccades in Early HD patients compared to premanifest HD gene carriers.
 The strength of this result was sufficient to permit a 75% accurate prediction of HD status.
 This strength was due to the high number of repeated trials (300) and a sophisticated latency analysis technique called LATER modelling (Reddi & Carpenter, 2000).